Saturday 6 April 2024

 I have started to plan out the roads and main creek from a number of resources.
 On the above photo Henry House Hill is the small hill in the in the rectangle of roads on the left hand edge of the table.

 I have had one supplier disappointment.
 Geek Gaming Mats printing machine broke (according to their website and information) and once it was replaced I made the exact same order of two more "Autumn" fleece 6 x 4 mats so that I could make a huge 12 x 6 foot table.
 Unfortunately the new prints are coming up a different tone as you can see in the above picture.
 It's not terrible I know but I can see it and and it is offending my OCD !
 I am investing in kit for a retirement of gaming but I don't have bottomless resources.
 It will be fine once the whole table is "dressed".
-If I add a little but more to the look each time over time and continue to paint my bases I should be able to create some wonderful Civil War "soldier porn" of legendary Scott Mingus proportions !
+If I add a little bit more to the look for each battle and continue to paint my bases I should be able to create some wonderful Civil War "soldier porn" of legendary Scott Mingus proportions !
+This is all aspirational unless I get my head down and paint.
+They only have to paint themselves once and the scenery is super fun.

 Confederate Order of Battle